In a previous post, I shared my thoughts on drawing papers you can use with colored pencils. Today, let’s look at three drawing paper alternatives.

 That’s right.
 The same material you use to frame your colored pencil drawings can also be drawn on.
-This drawing was drawn on gray mat board with a medium texture.
+I drew Portrait of Blizzard Babe, shown here, on gray mat board with a medium texture.
+The tooth is visible in the upper, left corner.

 Mat board comes in full sheets and can be purchased online or at any reputable framer.
 While you can draw on any type of mat board, use archival or museum quality mat board for your best work.
 Lesser quality mat board often contains acids that can leach into artwork and cause discoloration.

 Most sanded papers are heavier by nature than standard drawing papers, but many are also available as rigid supports.
-UArt has a line of sanded pastel panels and Ampersand Art Supply has flat panels and cradled panels in a variety of depths.
+UArt has a line of sanded pastel panels and Dick Blick has flat panels and cradled panels in a variety of depths.
 They even have toned panels!

 That’s right.
 Basic wood!